 What makes it ultra-useful in saltwater is the graphite frame.
 It is corrosion-resistant and this makes its durability unquestionable.
 Also, Penn Squall 50 LW has ball bearings that are made of stainless steel.
-Listing to other components, it also has high quality and strong main gear, anodized aluminum spool and machined marine grade bronze.
+Listing to other components, it also has high quality and strong main gear, anodized aluminum spool, and machined marine grade bronze.

 Further, the strength and quality of its components make it resistant to decay in saltwater conditions and hence its reliability.
 Due to the use of graphite in its build, it is comparatively lighter than many other options out there in this arena.

 Not to mention, Penn Squall 50 LW has a gear ratio of 4:1 which is pretty decent for a big reel.
 For this reason, it also allows you a retrieval rate of roughly 32 inches of line per handle revolution, which is quite good.
-With this retrieval rate, you can easily drag your catch at a great speed not letting it getaway at any cost.
+With this retrieval rate, you can easily drag your catch at a great speed not letting it get away at any cost.

 In addition to this, Squall 50 LW uses HT-100 drag washers, which is a good drag system when compared with other types of drag washers.
 With this system, it can easily dissipate heat at a great speed thereby letting it stay cool at all times.

-To top it off, the maximum drag on Squall 50 LW is 20 pounds, which makes it enough for smaller and some medium fish.
+To top it off, the maximum drag on Squall 50 LW is 20 pounds, which makes it enough for smaller and medium fish.
 Furthermore, it can keep the line from snapping when you apply pressure of more than 20 pounds by letting the line out.

 6. Daiwa M7HTMAG Millionaire – A Conventional Surfcasting Reel For Beginners

 One characteristic that stands in Daiwa M7HTMAG is its ability to cast longer.
-It has fully adjustable controls and this gives the angler the real sense of control.
+It has fully adjustable controls and this gives the angler a real sense of control.
 Thus, anglers of any skill can use it without any difficulties.
 When in the cast, it can reach a speech of 30,000 RPM and this makes it one of the fastest conventional reels around.

 This reel incorporates the Magforce Z technology and this refers to the magnetic brakes.
 These brakes get applied smoothly and prevent overruns when the spool reaches maximum velocity.
 Also, this ensures precise casting.
 This feature’s importance is enhanced due to the fast spool speed this reel has to offer.

 Millionaire incorporates seven ball bearings.
-Out of these, five your CRBB or corrosion-resistant bearing balls, one is simple bearing and one is a reverse ball bearing.
-The corrosion-resistant ball bearings come handy in saltwater conditions of surfcasting.
+Out of these, five your CRBB or corrosion-resistant bearing balls, one is a simple bearing and one is a reverse ball bearing.
+The corrosion-resistant ball bearings come in handy in saltwater conditions of surfcasting.